eworm-de/routeros-scripts/doc/mod/notification-telegram.md

 Configuration
 -------------

-Open Telegram, then start a chat with [BotFather](https://t.me/BotFather) and create your own bot:
+Open Telegram, then start a chat with [BotFather ↗️](https://t.me/BotFather) and create your own bot:

 ![create new bot](notification-telegram.d/newbot.avif)